OS2faktor/OS2faktor-Login/HowToSetup.md

 to run the frontend.
 It is now running at

 https://os2faktor-sp:8808/

+It should work with NemLog-in out of the box - and using "Test Login" under NemLog-in works with the user

+Ellie999 / Test1234

+After login, bootstrap the first MFA client by using the build-in "Tilknyt 2-faktor enhed" button on "Min identitet".
+Note that this works best with the hardware key clients, as you'll otherwise need to build a custom MFA client to interact with the application running on your machine.

 # Other components
 The above guide only covers the core components.
 There are codebases for all the various connectors, clients and integrations, which are also